randomrandom/lstm-machine-translation/README.md

 "#" is used as a "GO" symbol.
 "." is used as a "\<EOS>" symbol.

+## Further development

+- Download real dataset.
+- Add buckets and padding in order to support sentences with different lengths

 ## Possible tunings

 At the moment the model is using 4 unrollings, followed by a "GO" symbol.